bradykuo/Deep-Learning-Image-Classification-Projects/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## References